evanfrang/streaming_fraud_analysis/README.md

     fix
 -   Add in analysis that considers what artists, skip percentage, etc.
 -   ML techniques in addition to signal analysis

-## Isolation Forest

--   Right now the bots will be too obvious if you look at days active so we will need to train on aggregate stats
--   However, I don’t want the time sensitive features to fall through the cracks
--   One solution is to create “real” users that have variations or limited periods of listening as mentioned in todo